Property Redaction and Low Logging

 The Workflow processes large amounts of data

-Where large amounts of data are processed (especially when they're processed using iterators like Splitter), it is recommended that logging be set to Low Logging.
+Where large amounts of data are processed (especially when they're processed using iterators like For Each), it is recommended that logging be set to Low Logging.
 In such cases, the time to persist the logs exceeds the execution time of the operation itself.
 Thus, using Low Logging can provide a substantial performance boost to these Workflows.